 There are many different types of hydroponic systems to fit every budget.
 To know more about cost, you can check out this short article I put together on how much hydroponic systems cost.

-The amount of space you have will affect the type and size of hydroponic system you can set up.
+The amount of space you have will affect the type and size of the hydroponic system you can set up.
 Luckily there are hydroponic systems on the market to fit every space requirement, so you shouldn’t have any trouble when it comes to buying a hydroponic system to meet your space requirements.

-How Much Do You Want To Harvest?
+How Much Do You Want To Harvest From Your Hydroponic Garden?

 Deciding how much you’re looking to harvest will help you decide how big of a hydroponic system you need to purchase.
-This can also help you aware of cost efficiency, is what you’re paying going to be worth what you’re getting.
+This can also help you aware of cost efficiency, which is what you’re paying going to be worth what you’re getting.

-System’s can be designed to grow more plants, but take up the same amount of square footage as another system.
+Systems can be designed to grow more plants, but take up the same amount of square footage as another system.
 Usually, this is done by growing vertically.

 How Much Garden Time Do You Have?